 The University of Chicago was engineered to become a sophisticated institution of higher learning and the expectation would be passed down to the surrounding community; therefore, the community and the university didn’t want to see the community succumb to the same social issues in surrounding areas on the south side.
 Rapid development in Hyde Park continued to the year 1930 as several hotels and elegant structures were built including the Museum of Science and Industry in 1933.
 Hyde Park was a getaway, a resort type of community that was very cherished by the city and the residents.
-Once elegant surrounding communities like Grand Boulevard, Douglas, Washington Park and Woodlawn began to change racially at the early part of the 20th century as buildings became older, more decrepit and valued much lessor.
-This attracted slum lords to rent out low income housing to low income African Americans especially along the “Black Belt” which was situated between the Near South Side down to the Washington Park communities.
-White flight soared in Grand Boulevard, Douglas and Washington Park in the 1910s and 1920s which converted these communities into nearly all-black communities by 1930 and this is something that deeply concerned the Hyde Park community and the University.
-Hyde Park had a very large affluent Jewish population at the time, and usually Jews were more tolerant of having black neighbors in other parts of the city but Hyde Park was another story as it was viewed that blacks moving in would drop the values of the property in the community just like what happened in all the surrounding communities because of redlining tactics.
-These communities, including now Kenwood and Oakland, were suffering badly during the Great Depression as white-flight accelerated.
+Once elegant surrounding communities like Grand Boulevard, Douglas, Washington Park, and Woodlawn began to change racially at the early part of the 20th century as buildings became older, more decrepit and valued much lessor.
+This attracted slum lords to rent out low-income housing to low income African Americans especially along the “Black Belt” which was situated between the Near South Side down to the Washington Park communities.
+White flight soared in Grand Boulevard, Douglas, and Washington Park in the 1910s and 1920s which converted these communities into nearly all-black communities by 1930 and this is something that deeply concerned the Hyde Park community and the University.
+Hyde Park had a very large affluent Jewish population at the time, and usually Jews were more tolerant of having black neighbors in other parts of the city, but Hyde Park was another story as it was viewed that blacks moving in would drop the values of the property in the community just like what happened in all the surrounding communities because of redlining tactics.
+These communities, including now Kenwood and Oakland, were suffering badly during the Great Depression as white flight accelerated.
 Woodlawn also began to deteriorate although white flight had not settled in yet.

 Beginning in the early 1930s, some of the over 100 hotels were being converted to serve a transient population of undesirable individuals which attracted crime.
-Other hotels were converted into apartments some of which were immediately used for low income residents, primarily in the northern part of Hyde Park in the older area.
+Other hotels were converted into apartments some of which were immediately used for low-income residents, primarily in the northern part of Hyde Park in the older area.
 These changes to these buildings were unsanctioned and technically illegal but at the time landlords were getting away with it and sometimes running slum properties, this became more discovered by the late 1940s especially when the U.S. Supreme court overruled restrictive racial covenants deeming them illegal.
 Beginning in 1948, scores of black families moved to northern Hyde Park between 51st and 55th Streets looking for a better life and affordable housing.
-This began a white flight pattern going into the 1950s and by the early 1950s many Hyde Park residents were terrified Hype Park would become the next majority black community just like their neighbors.
+This began a white flight pattern going into the 1950s and by the early 1950s many Hyde Park residents were terrified Hype Park would become the next majority black community just like the neighboring communities.
 This fear triggered the creation of the South East Chicago Commission (SECC) created in 1952 by the university to monitor crime in the area and work with enforcing building codes.
 This group and the university drew scandal as they were viewed as aiming to stop blacks from moving into the area.
-Their surface goal was simply to prevent crime and slum buildings as the university knew that upper class families would not send their kids to a school surrounded by slums and crime, but the issue was many affiliated slums and crime with impoverished African Americans.
-There were arguments that impoverished blacks should have the same opportunities in the a more affluent community but the other argument said it would only decrease the property values and trigger white flight.
-The university and the SECC would now tread carefully to make this appear as a war on slums and poverty instead of a war on the new black community.
+Their surface goal was simply to prevent crime and slum buildings as the university knew that upper class families would not send their kids to a school surrounded by slums and crime, but the issue was many residents affiliated slums and crime with impoverished African Americans.
+There were arguments that impoverished blacks should have the same opportunities in a more affluent community but the other argument said it would only decrease the property values and trigger white flight.
+The university and the SECC would now tread carefully to make this appear as a war on blight and poverty instead of a war on the new black community.

 What really put a damper on the universities’ efforts was the racial violence and disharmony that had been going on for years that was only made worse in the later 1940s and 1950s.
-Cottage Grove Avenue became the site of many racial attacked from both sides as white kids would throw stones and attack blacks moving along this strip or black kids would throw stones and attack white kids on this same strip.
-Cottage Grove Avenue and the Washington Park actual park was the divider between the mostly white Hyde Park and almost all black Washington Park community.
+Cottage Grove Avenue became the site of many racial attacks from both sides as white kids would throw stones and attack blacks moving along this strip or black kids would throw stones and attack white kids on this same strip.
+Cottage Grove Avenue and the Washington Park (actual park) was the divider between the mostly white Hyde Park and almost all black Washington Park community.
 Groups of hostile white youths also took neighborhood matters into their own hands as they crossed 55th Street and bullied groups of blacks or got them in the schools.
 There were also concerns about roving black gangs from nearby neighborhoods that were viewed as a threat to public safety for students attending the school which was an all-white college back then.
 The best method decided to eliminate what was viewed as the problem was to tear down the homes that lower income blacks could live in.